porsche-design-system/porsche-design-system/packages/components/src/components/link-tile-model-signature/link-tile-model-signature.examples.md

 achieve the best results.

-In case a video background is used, the component checks once during initialization whether **reduced motion** is enabled in the **operating system settings** and disables autoplay of the video automatically.
+In case a video background is used, the component checks once during initialization whether **reduced motion** is enabled in the **operating system settings** and prevents the `<video autoplay loop />` attribute from working to improve accessibility & UX.
 In addition, the slotted video should have no audio or is muted by `<video muted />`.
 Also keep in mind that long videos or videos in general might increase the page load time.
 The video content should support the CTA instead of distracting from it.
+To support screen reader users it's recommended to define an alternative video description `<video aria-label="Some video description"" />`.

 To provide more contextual HTML semantics you can use the `headingTag` property to change the heading parent from default `h2` to e.g. `h3`.